Introduction

 Acrylonitrile Butadiene Styrene (ABS) Market Size is projected to reach US$ 57.24 Billion by 2030, growing at a compound annual growth rate of 6.7%.

-- >The demand for ABS in the medical industry is expected to grow due to its use in various medical devices and equipment, such as prosthetics, hearing aids, and orthopedic implants.
+• >The medical industry will experience a rise in demand for Acrylonitrile Butadiene Styrene (ABS) due to its use in various medical devices and equipment, including prosthetics, hearing aids, and orthopaedic implants.

 Injection moulded plastics market projections